Nemesis-AS/react-doc-viewer-agt/README.md

 ### Custom File Loader

-If you need to prevent the actual loading of the file by `react-doc-viewer`. you can decorate your custom renderer with a callback to do as you wish. e.g. Load the file yourself in an iFrame.
+If you need to prevent the actual loading of the file by `react-doc-viewer-agt`. you can decorate your custom renderer with a callback to do as you wish. e.g. Load the file yourself in an iFrame.

 ```tsx